OpenFTC/RevExtensions2/README.md

  - Query whether a motor has "lost counts" [ **broken:** no idea what this actually does ]
  - Query for which firmware version the Hub has installed
  - Query for which hardware revision the Hub is

+## Ok now that I've installed it, how do I use this?

+Please see the [examples](examples/src/main/java/org/openftc/revextensions2/examples) folder.
+More detailed documentation coming soon.